Travel Nursing FAQ

 How does travel nursing work?

-Staffing shortages is not an uncommon problem for hospitals and facilities across the country.
-Travel nurses are hired to fill these shortages, which may be caused by a lack of qualified nurses in the area, seasonal population increases, or an expected leave of absence like maternity leave.
+Travel nurses are hired to bridge staffing shortages, which may be caused by a lack of qualified nurses in the area, seasonal population increases, or an expected leave of absence like maternity leave.
 To find skilled nurses to fill these often short-term assignments, these facilities work with recruitment agencies.
-Learn more about travel nurse companies.

 Who can become a travel nurse?

 Travel nurses are Registered Nurses with typically 12-18 months of hospital-based RN experience in their field.
 Depending on the specialty or the specific requirements of the facility, the required work experience may be longer.
 Travel nursing assignments are available for multiple specialities, but some specialties like ICU and Oncology are more in demand.

 What is salary like as a travel nurse?